Welcome to Yellowstone Valley Audubon Society

 Yellowstone Valley Audubon Society hosts a Public Program Series with a featured speaker September through May on the 3rd Monday of each month at 7:00 p.m. at the Mayflower Congregational Church.
 Members, the general public and visitors to the Billings area who are interested in birds, bird habitat and conservation are invited to join us.
 YVAS sponsors birding field trips, ornithology classes, the Christmas Bird Count, a monthly newsletter, and various conservation and educational projects.
 Feel free to contact any Board or Committee member for more information.

-For the latest news and updates, see the June/July 2024 newsletter, The Flyer.
+For the latest news and updates, see the October 2024 newsletter, The Flyer.

 Visit us on Facebook – the link is in the upper right-hand corner.